Martian Hop: Creation

 The song is the product of the three band members joking around in John Spirt's living room at his residence in Wildwood, New Jersey.
-It tells of Martians throwing a dance party for "all the human race," and "theorized Martians were probably great dancers."
+It tells of Martians throwing a dance party for "all the human race”, and "theorized Martians were probably great dancers."
 It is one of many songs recorded during the 1950s and 1960s that capitalized on space exploration and the possibility of threatening aliens.
-While Steve Rappaport worked on the song in the studio, Gerry Goffin heard it and recommended to Don Kirshner it be picked up and released on the new label, Chairman.
+While Steve Rappaport worked on the song in the studio, Gerry Goffin heard it and recommended to Don Kirshner that it be picked up and released on the new label, Chairman.
 The master tape cost over $300 and "Martian Hop" became the third single Chairman released.

 Early electronic music

 Though the Ran-Dells have been recognized for innovative and pioneering use of a sine wave generator (a first for the pop music genre), the musicians actually responsible for the sine wave tones heard in "Martian Hop" received no credit for the composition.
-The twelve-second introduction at the beginning of the song is an uncredited sample from the first 30 seconds of "Moon Maid" by Tom Dissevelt and Dick Raaymakers, aka Kid Baltan.
+The twelve-second introduction at the beginning of the song is an uncredited sample from the first 30 seconds of "Moon Maid" by Tom Dissevelt and Dick Raaymakers, Kid Baltan.
 It appeared on their experimental album, The Electrosoniks - Electronic Music in 1962, a year before "Martian Hop" was recorded.